UK Coal: Restructuring

-Operations
+Current operations

 The company is no longer active in mining.
 On 18 December 2015 the company closed its last deep mine located in Yorkshire, at Kellingley.
 Surface mines were sold to UKCSMR Limited in late 2014.
 Coal extraction declined from 37.1 million tonnes in 1995 to around 7 million tonnes in 2009.

 Only the former property division operates as the successor company Harworth Estates (wholly owned by the Harworth Group).

-At the end of 2007 Harworth Estates land was estimated to be worth £411 million.
+At the end of 2007, Harworth Estates' land was estimated to be worth £411 million.
 The estate assets are primarily in business parks, industrial sites and agriculture, with a smaller portfolio of residential property (residential assets associated with agricultural properties).
 Harworth Estates manage, develop and regenerate their extensive portfolio of land totalling over 30000 acres.

-Harworth Estates are now wholly owned by the Harworth Group, which had divested its equity interest in the mining operations before the restructuring of March 2015.
+Harworth Estates is now wholly owned by the Harworth Group, which had divested its equity interest in the mining operations before the restructuring of March 2015.